How investing works for Mauritians

 Mauritians living abroad

-If you’re outside Mauritius:
+If you’re outside of Mauritius:

 • you can still invest back home (usually via online bank/broker accounts that you set up before you left)